Biden and Trump face off in a defining presidential debate - Boston News, Weather, Sports | WHDH 7News

 Trump and Biden entered the night facing stiff headwinds, including a public weary of the tumult of partisan politics and broadly dissatisfied with both, according to polling.
 But the debate was highlighting how they have sharply different visions on virtually every core issue — abortion, the economy and foreign policy — and deep hostility toward each other.

-Trump said he never said that and slammed Biden for the chaotic withdrawal of U.S. forces from Afghanistan.
+Trump said he never said that — a line attributed to Trump by his former chief of staff — and slammed Biden for the chaotic withdrawal of U.S. forces from Afghanistan, calling it “the most embarrassing day in the history of our country’s life.”

+Trump himself agreed to the withdrawal with the Taliban a year before he left office.

+Biden directly mentioned Trump’s conviction in the New York hush money trial, saying, “You have the morals of an alley cat,” and referencing the allegations in the case that Trump had sex with a porn actress.

+“I did not have sex with a porn star,” replied Trump, who chose not to testify at his trial.

+Trump retorted that Biden could face criminal charges “when he leaves office,” evoking his familiar threats of retribution.
+Though there is no evidence of any wrongdoing, Trump said, “Joe could be a convicted felon with all the things that he’s done.”

-Biden, pressed to defend rising inflation since he took office, pinned it on the situation he inherited from Trump amid the COVID-19 pandemic.
+Pressed to defend rising inflation since he took office, Biden pinned it on the situation he inherited from Trump amid the COVID-19 pandemic.

 Biden said that when Trump left office, “things were in chaos.”
 Trump disagreed, declaring that during his term in the White House, “Everything was rocking good.”